 Support for vulnerable people:

 Hull City Council now has a dedicated helpline, specifically for making sure the most vulnerable people in our city are getting support.
 To register with them for support call 01482 300307.
-You can also register online by clicking here.
+You can access different requests for support from online by clicking here.
 You can download the Council's poster advertising this service, to print out and stick in your window, by clicking here.

 If you are worried about relatives or friends in the East Riding, the East Riding Council also has a support line - you can call it on 01482 393919 and find more information by clicking here.